turingschool/curriculum/tutorials/controllers/sessions_and_conversations.markdown

 * Advantages
   * Size limited only by database
-  * Less prone to user modification
+  * Less prone to user tampering
-  * Only uses a cookie to track session id client side
+  * Only uses a cookie to track session id
   * Less data transferred to/from client
 * Disadvantages
   * Causes an extra database query on every request